-Consideration #2: Device Access, Management & Monitoring Features
+Consideration #2: Device Access, Management, and Monitoring Features

 Many IoT devices cannot be accessed, managed, or monitored like conventional IT devices.
 Depending on the use case and vendor, there are numerous OS, management, and API-level interfaces and capabilities to manage.
 As your organization grows, the sheer number of IoT use cases and related systems can prove challenging.
 Additionally, many of these IoT solutions may not be patchable and can enable remote access and/or local access, which creates additional risk for an enterprise.

-Consideration #3: Cybersecurity & Privacy Capability, Availability, Efficiency & Effectiveness
+Consideration #3: Cybersecurity and Privacy Capability, Availability, Efficiency, and Effectiveness

 The availability, efficiency, and effectiveness of cybersecurity and privacy capabilities for IoT devices often differ from conventional IT devices.
 Many IoT solutions and use cases are very price sensitive in order for them to make business sense to deploy.
 As a result, IoT devices typically do not have security features or secure development models integrated into their solutions.
 Using existing network-based security solutions may not be sufficient due to proprietary and different IoT protocols and the IoT devices’ ability to communicate directly over RF protocols such as BLE, WiFi, LoRAN, ZigBee, Zwave, LTE, and more.

-NIST recommends the following three risk mitigation strategies be layered into your security operations.
+NIST IoT security framework recommends the following three risk mitigation strategies be layered into your security operations.
 Each one builds upon the previous goal:

 Goal #1: Protect Device Security